 When using regexp there can be a vulnerability:

 Probably it happens because multiline mode in regexp is default, but this is wrong.
 Need use 'm' modificator to use this mode.

-Updated by fxn (Xavier Noria) about 7 years ago
+Updated by fxn (Xavier Noria) over 8 years ago

 In Ruby there is no multiline flag, regexps in Ruby are always in multiline mode.
 See http://advogato.org/person/fxn/diary/498.html for some gotchas regarding regexp flags in Perl vs Ruby.